 Phil studied method acting under the direction of Ned Manderino and improv under the direction of the great actor, Lewis Arquette ("Waiting for Guffman"), at The Second City, Santa Monica CA.

 After his time in Hollywood, Hyland moved to New York City and honed his craft as a singer-songwriter.

-Starting out with open mic nights in SoHo he eventually co-founded the band, Girlfriend, with singer Robin Cryer, establishing popular residencies at the infamous Augie's on 106th St & Broadway and at the legendary Irish coffee house, Cafe Sin-é (pronounced shin-AY, Irish Gaelic for That’s It) on St. Marks Place, where Jeff Buckley recorded his "Live at Sin-é", EP.
+Starting out with open mic nights in SoHo and the Village, he eventually co-founded the band, Girlfriend, with singer Robin Cryer (daughter of veteran Broadway actors David & Gretchen Cryer and sister of actor, Jon Cryer) establishing a popular residency at the infamous Augie's on 106th St and Broadway and at the legendary Irish coffee house, Cafe Sin-é on St. Marks Place, where Jeff Buckley recorded his Live at Sin-é, EP.

 Their album, Girlfriend, The New Me was recorded in Richmond VA at Sound of Music Recording Studios, produced by John Morand.

 Girlfriend dominated the NYC indie band scene from 1993 to 1999 opening for New Wave icon Howard Jones and performing at Woodstock reboot, A Day in the Garden in 1998.
 Post gig Phil and Robin sat down for a radio interview with legendary Ramones frontman, Joey Ramone, on WDST FM, Radio Woodstock’s live broadcast from Yasgur’s Farm.

 Behind the scenes in Hollywood, Phil worked for the iconic motion picture camera and lens maker, PANAVISION, as well as a decade at the legendary Warner Bros.
 Studio in Burbank CA.